menu

 Overview

 Elmwood Place is a very small village located in the state of Ohio.
 With a population of 2,057 people and just one neighborhood, Elmwood Place is the 455th largest community in Ohio.
-Elmwood Place has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Elmwood Place has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Occupations and Workforce